Mukasa (deity)

 Mukasa, known as Mugasa in the Runyakitara/Rutara languages, is a member of the pantheon of gods or balubaale in Baganda traditional religion and is considered the god of prosperity, harvest, fertility, and health.
-In several myths, he is also associated with divination and prophecies.
+In several accounts, he is also associated with divination and prophecies.
 Mukasa was originally a hero who ascended to become a deity.
 He is one of the highest ranked gods in the balubaale, and in some sources, is known as its chief.

 Mukasa is also recognized as the guardian of Lake Victoria.
 His primary temple is located in Bubembe Island and is still present to this day.

 Representation

 Mukasa is depicted as a benevolent god or lubaale.
 He is supposed to dwell in lakes.
-According to Apollo Kaggwa's (1934) accounts of the Baganda people, Mukasa is the one of the most important god and is widely worshipped.
+According to Apollo Kaggwa's (1934) accounts of the Baganda people, Mukasa is one of the most important gods and is widely worshipped.

 Family

 Mukasa is the son of the god Wanema and is the grandson of Musisi, the personification of earthquake.
 He has a brother, the god of war, Kibuka.
 He had three wives: Nalwaŋga, with whom he had two children (Lwaŋga and Musozi); Nadjemba, who also had two children (Buguŋgu and Kisituka) with him; and Naku, who bore three of his children (Kaumpuli, Nairuma, and Nanziri).
 His wives and children are also part of the balubaale.